damirm/homelab/README.md

 The repository contains IaaC for homelab server.

 # TODO
+- [ ] Add macos support for build scripts (use ubuntu multipass for that?)
+- [ ] autoinstall: network setup static ip
+- [ ] raspberry: add raspberry pi image provision
+- [ ] Should I use k8s to run services in homelab?
+- [ ] Install proxmox ve
+- [ ] Should I use nixos for homelab?
+- [ ] use packer to build image (use same ansible provisioner)
+- [ ] packer has to create iso for installing to hw and vagrant / multipass / etc.
 - [ ] ansible: install k0s
 - [ ] k8s: run dashboard
 - [ ] k8s: run pi-hole